dgstack/dgstack.github.io/_posts/Java/2016-08-15-Spring-Annotation-Ref.md

 These annotations are useful for creating unit tests in the JUnit 4 style that depend on Spring beans and/or require a transactional context.

-<sub>** content of this post are inspired for DZone Refcardz spring annotation this blog hold no owner ship of this post content</sub>.